EnviroDIY/LearnEnviroDIY/_episodes/09-ModularSensorsOverview.md

   - A constructor function for each sensor
     - Copy syntax from the specific [sensor description in the ModularSensors wiki](https://github.com/EnviroDIY/ModularSensors/wiki#these-sensors-are-currently-supported), or
     - Copy syntax from the `menu_a_la_carte.ino` example.
   - NOTE: Many of the example code snippets have optional statements that are "commented out".
-When you modify this  sketch for your sensors, you can select which code lines *comment out* depending on EnviroDIY_ModularSensors need.
+When you modify this sketch for your sensors, you can select which code lines to *comment out* depending on EnviroDIY_ModularSensors need.
     - The *comment out* character is two forward slashes '//'.
 To comment out multiple lines at a time, most code editors allow you to select all of the text you wish to comment out and do the following keystroke commands:
       - MacOS: <kbd>Command</kbd>+<kbd>/</kbd>
       - PC and Linux: <kbd>Ctrl</kbd>+<kbd>/</kbd>